Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 {\bf {Case 1 - The elements of both $\C$ and $\E$ adjoining $\eta$ in the quadrant $Q$ are lozenges.}}

 In this case since the lozenges share a corner and intersect in the interior, it follows that these lozenges are the same.
 Let $C$ be this lozenge.
-It does not immediately follow that the subbands of $L$ and $\gamma(L)$ are the same because one or both the basic blocks in $\C$, $\E$ could be a stable adjacent block with more than one element.
-Let $\alpha$ be the other corner of the initial lozenge in the block.
+It does not immediately follow that the subbands of $W$ and $g(W)$ are the same because one or both the basic blocks in $\C$, $\E$ could be a stable adjacent block with more than one element.
+Let $\alpha$ be the other corner of $C$.

 .1in